 Creating a study plan allows you to set goals and track progress in reading a specific book, manual, magazine, or conference.

-To create a study plan, go to the Study Plans section of the app (from the main library).
-Then tap Create Plan (if it’s your first plan) or the floating plus button to bring up the study plan wizard.
+To create a study plan, go to Home > Study Plans.
+Then tap the floating plus button to bring up the study plan wizard.

 The wizard will guide you through the process of choosing a book, setting a schedule, and adding reminders (the schedule and reminder steps are optional).
 Then it will create a plan with a checkable list of chapters or reading segments.

-If you plan on using study features like bookmarks and notes, you will want to sign in with your Church Account in Gospel Library settings.
+If you plan on using study features like bookmarks, notes, or study plans, you will want to sign in with your Church Account in Gospel Library settings.

 When you’re signed in, your personal Gospel Library data is backed up and synced to your Church Account.
 This keeps it safe in case anything happens to your device.
 It also allows you to access your data from Gospel Library instances on other devices and on ChurchofJesusChrist.org.

-In addition to syncing your personal data, signing in allows you to access role-based content that may be available for your calling (for example, if you’re a bishop, signing in will allow you to access Handbook 1: Stake Presidents and Bishops).
+In addition to syncing your personal data, signing in allows you to access role-based content that may be available for your calling (for example, if you’re a full-time missionary, signing in will allow you to access training materials).

-To share a quote from a chapter or article, select the text you want to share, then tap the Share button (
+To share a quote from a chapter or article, select the text you want to share, then tap the share button on the annotation menu.
+This will bring up a list of sharing options provided by Android or any third-party apps you have installed.

 To share a full chapter, go to the chapter, then choose Share from the overflow menu.
 This will bring up a list of sharing options.

-If there are books you access frequently, but you don’t want to spend a lot of time looking for them, you can add them to a custom collection.
+If there are publications you access frequently, but you don’t want to spend a lot of time looking for them, you can add them to a custom collection.

-To create a custom collection, go to the Main Library.
-Choose Custom Collections from the overflow menu then tap the floating plus button (
+To create a custom collection, go to the Library.
+Choose Custom Collections from the overflow menu, then tap the floating plus button ().
+Type a name for the custom collection, then press Save.
+When you press back, you’ll see that the custom collection has been added to the main library screen.

 Search in Gospel Library is relatively basic compared to advanced search engines, but understanding a few tricks might help you find what you’re looking for more quickly.